When Is the Best Time

 Grand Staircase Escalante National Monument (GSENM) is a protected area of natural wonders.
 It is full of hidden treasures, excellent day and backpacking hikes, not overrun, no permits are required, there is no time entry slot, you do not have to pay an entrance fee and best of all, there is frequently no soul insight.
 The National Monument is more than 12 times the size of Zion but has only a fifth of the visitor number.
 Experience the real wilderness of Utah, one of the most beautiful states of the US in the Southwest.

-My guide became much bigger than expected, but this National Monument is simply unique, and there is so much you should know before travelling here.
-Therefore, check out my Table of Content and the section below: Camping Tips, Hotels and 7 Reasons Why Escalante is Unique at the end of this guide.
+My guide became much bigger than expected, but this National Monument is simply unique, and there is so much you should know before travelling there.
+Therefore, check out my Table of Contents and the section below: Camping Tips, Hotels and 7 Reasons Why Escalante is Unique at the end of this guide.

-Escape the crowds and explore these 17 mostly remote-located hidden gems in this vast landscape.
+Escape the crowds and explore these 18 mostly remote-located hidden gems in this vast landscape.
 You may think soon it’ll be here as busy as it is in most National Parks and State Parks.
-I visited Escalante, and the Calf Creek Falls for the first time in 2000.
+I visited Escalante and Calf Creek Falls for the first time in 2000.
 The Calf Creek Falls are easy to access from the Scenic Byway 12, and they are no longer a secret, but most listed spots below need proper planning to explore.

 No entrance fee is requested for the Grand Staircase Escalante, just a parking fee at one of these attractions.
 For overnight hiking trips, backcountry permits are required.

-Four gravel and dirt roads are the entry to the sheer beauty mother earth has created, which I describe in detail from NE to SW.
-There are plenty of dirt roads into the remote wilderness of the GSENM but even more unknown than the ones mentioned below.
+Several highways lead through the National Monument, like the famous Scenic Highway 12 to get to the Calf Creek Falls or Highway 89 from Page to Kanab, where you pass by the Toadstool Hoodoos or Nautilus.
+However, most of the hidden gems are accessible on gravel roads only.
+Four gravel main roads are the entry to the sheer beauty mother earth has created, which I describe in detail from Northeast to Southwest.
+There are plenty of dirt roads into the remote wilderness of the GSENM, but even more unknown than the ones mentioned below.

 Good driving skills and navigation skills in the remote wilderness are essential too.
 This National Monument won't change much as long as these roads are undeveloped.

-I have drawn this map to give you an overview of Grand Staircase Escalante, the location of each of the Must-Visit places, and a more detailed view.
+I have drawn this map to give you an overview of the massive Grand Staircase Escalante National Monument, the location of each of the Must-Visit places, and a more detailed view.
+So there is not only one entrance and exit to access Escalante; there are multiple entrances from highways and gravel roads.
+Afterwards, you must hike to get to these spots from half an hour to an entire day.

 1 Lower Calf Creek Falls